 4. Once the Farmhouse Pedestal Table was complete, we sealed the piece so the wood would not take in all the stain at once, (remembering from shop class that stain on pine can sometimes look too blotchy we sealed it first).
 Then we stained each section with Aged Oak Stain by Minwax.
 Once dried, we added a protective coating.

 5. We let the farmhouse pedestal table dry over night, and set up the dining room.
 We could not believe how beautiful our handy work was as we stood admiring the table for long periods of time at all angles of the room.
 To match our style of the villa, we added burlap chairs with nail head that we purchased at Home Decorators.
-It was a splurge, but after all the table only cost us $125!
+It was a splurge, but after all a table is a necessity!
 Looking forward to building bunches of family memories with this table.

 This was a fun project will take a few days to complete, and is intermediate in skill level.